Ana Paula Borgo

 Ana Paula Borgo (20 October 1993 – 11 May 2023) was a Brazilian indoor volleyball player.
 She was a member of the Brazil women's national volleyball team.

 Borgo participated at the 2015 FIVB Volleyball Women's U23 World Championship. and 2019 FIVB Volleyball Women's Nations League.

+Personal life

+Borgo was married for five years to Carlos Guedes.
+She was a member of the Universal Church of the Kingdom of God, where she was a worker.

 Death

 Borgo died on 11 May 2023, at the age of 29, from stomach cancer that was discovered in September 2022.